dev-xo/remix-auth-totp/README.md

 We'll require a database to store our encrypted OTP codes.

 For this example we'll use Prisma ORM with a SQLite database.
-As long as the database model resembles the following one, you're all set.
+As long as your database supports the following fields, you can use any database of choice.

 ```ts
 // The model only requires 3 fields: hash, active and attempts.